zhengyili-ops/comp0034-tutorials/activities/week4/4-6-more.md

 @pytest.fixture(autouse=True)
 def start_app(dash_duo):
-    """ Pytest fixture to start the app in a threaded server.
+    """ Pytest fixture to start the Dash app in a threaded server.
     This is a function-scoped fixture.
     Automatically used by all tests in this module.
     """